Security-Onion-Solutions/securityonion-docs/Hardware.rst

 Elastic Stack
 -------------

-With the introduction of the Elastic Stack, please note that the MINIMUM requirements are 4 CPU cores and 8GB RAM.
+If you're going to enable the Elastic Stack, please note that the MINIMUM requirements are 4 CPU cores and 8GB RAM.
 These requirements increase as you monitor more traffic and consume more logs.

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.